mikeattara/Sprint-Challenge-React-Wars/README.md

 - [ ] Describe state.

-  State refers to _data_ that is liable to change over time.
+  The state object is where you store property values that belongs to the component.
+When the state object changes, the component re-renders.

 * [ ] Describe props.

   Props refers to an object containing data passed to a component.
+It is used to render components dynamically.

 * [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?